cbrownstein-lambda/lambda-docs-mkdocs/docs/education/kubernetes/dstack-vllm-llama-3-1.md

    dstack will automatically:

-   - Launch a new 1x A100 instance
+   - Launch an instance with between 40GB and 80GB of VRAM
-   - Install vLLM and its dependencies
+   - Install vLLM and its dependencies using pip
    - Download the Hermes 3 model
    - Start vLLM and serve the Hermes 3 model

    [**You're billed for all of the time the instance is running.**](https://docs.lambdalabs.com/on-demand-cloud/billing#how-are-on-demand-instances-billed)

-   In the [Cloud dashboard](https://cloud.lambdalabs.com/instances), you can see the 1x A100 instance launching.
+   In the [Cloud dashboard](https://cloud.lambdalabs.com/instances), you can see the instance launching.

    vLLM is running and serving the Hermes 3 model once you see output similar
    to: